Skip to content

 Overview

-No commerce-specific ad format.
-Twitter didn't have a product built for retail advertisers.
+The challenge was that Twitter didn't have anything built for retail.
 Facebook had Dynamic Ads.
 Google had Shopping Ads.
-We had nothing purpose-built for e-commerce.
+We had a blank page.

 Detailed competitive analysis spreadsheet comparing dynamic product ad features across Facebook, Google, and Pinterest platforms